jefferyshivers/minimum-enclosure/docs/_build/html/_sources/pages/necks.rst.txt

 Maintaining a relatively consistent light pressure, bow the lowest string.
 Always complete the bow before changing directions - this means that you might change speeds in the middle of a bow.

 At the very end of each down bow, no matter what speed you are currently bowing, change to the second-lowest string.
-Apply a harsh pressure to the string - the result should be some sort of crunchy / squeaky / gross sound.
+Apply a harsh pressure to the string - the result should be some sort of crunchy / squeaky / gross sound (the point is to articulate the moment without any really particular / distinct sound).
 This should always happen for just a brief second, and the volume of this sound shouldn't ever be too loud - but it should be somewhere between the average and loudest sounds in the ensemble.
 Then switch back to the lowest string.

 Begin the piece with a down bow.